sigsum/log-go/doc/roles.md

-A primary node is configured with the private signing key of the log instance, url and public key of the secondary node, if any, and public key and url of the witnesses that are expected to cosign the log.
+A primary node is configured with the private signing key of the log instance, url and public key of the secondary node, if any, and public key and url of each witness that is expected to cosign the log.

 If a secondary is configured, the primary server queries the secondary's tree, and it will only sign and publish a tree head when corresponding entries are properly stored to disk both locally and by the secondary.

-This means that in case the secondary is unreachable for any reason, the primary may accept new log entries, but they will not be signed and published.
+This means that in case the secondary is out of service for any reason, the primary will not sign and publish new log entries.
+The primary will continue to respond to queries from clients, but requests to add new log entries will only get a partial success response (202 Accepted); since the data is not replicated, the log can not commit to publish it.
+Clients are expected to retry such requests, and will get a success response once the secondary is back in service and has replicated the data.

 A primary node implements two HTTP APIs, with separate base urls: The public one, used by log clients, and an internal api, used by the